-Key Stage 4 Curriculum Study Guided Pathways

-EBACC PATHWAY (The majority of students will follow this pathway.
-It is excellent preparation for any students who are hoping to go to University) GENERAL PATHWAY (Some students who do not want to take a humanities and language subject will follow this pathway) FLEXIBLE LEARNING PATHWAY (Students will be guided to take this pathway) CORE (Must be studied) CORE(Must be studied) CORE(Must be studied) ENGLISH LANGUAGE ENGLISH LITERATURE ENGLISH LANGUAGE ENGLISH LITERATURE ENGLISH LANGUAGE ENGLISH LITERATURE MATHS MATHS MATHS COMBINED SCIENCE/ SEPARATE SCIENCES PE (Not examined) COMBINED SCIENCE/ SEPARATE SCIENCES PE (Not examined) COMBINED SCIENCE PE (Not examined) ENGLISH BACCALAUREATE ENGLISH BACCALAUREATE FLEXIBLE LEARNING PROGRAMME Students choose TWO subjects (one from each category): Category 1:Geography or History Category 2: German or Spanish Students choose ONE subject from: Computer Science, Geography, German, History or Spanish Additional Numeracy and Literacy (with the option of completing functional skills qualifications) plus an additional package of skills qualifications 2 FURTHER OPTIONS FROM LIST ON PAGE 6 3 FURTHER OPTIONS FROM LIST ON PAGE 6 3 FURTHER OPTIONS FROM LIST ON PAGE 6
+Key Stage 4 Curriculum Study Guided Pathways (The majority of students will follow this pathway.
+It is excellent preparation for any students who are hoping to go to University) (Some students who do not want to take a humanities and language subject will follow this pathway) FLEXIBLE LEARNING PATHWAY (Students will be guided to take this pathway) CORE (Must be studied) ENGLISH LANGUAGE ENGLISH LITERATURE MATHS COMBINED SCIENCE/ SEPARATE SCIENCES PE (Not examined) CORE (Must be studied) ENGLISH LANGUAGE ENGLISH LITERATURE MATHS COMBINED SCIENCE PE (Not examined) CORE (Must be studied) ENGLISH LANGUAGE ENGLISH LITERATURE MATHS COMBINED SCIENCE PE (Not examined) ENGLISH BACCALAUREATE OPTION Students choose TWO subjects (one from each category): Category 1:Geography or History Category 2: German or Spanish ENGLISH BACCALAUREATE OPTION Students choose ONE subject from: Geography, German, History or Spanish FLEXIBLE LEARNING PROGRAMME Additional Numeracy and Literacy (with the option of completing maths and English entry level qualifications) plus an additional package of skills qualifications 2 FURTHER OPTIONS FROM LIST ON PAGE 6 3 FURTHER OPTIONS FROM LIST ON PAGE 6 3 FURTHER OPTIONS FROM LIST ON PAGE 6 Page 4 of 65 Contents

 CORE SUBJECTS

-English 2 GCSEs - all students will complete English language and English literature Maths 1 GCSE Science 2 or 3 GCSEs (either combined or triple science).
-Please note the science department will consider carefully which option is appropriate for each student.
-The decision as to which course is most appropriate will be taken at the end of Year 10.
+English 2 GCSEs - all students will complete English language and English literature

+Maths 1 GCSE

+Science 2 or 3 GCSEs (either combined or triple science).

 CORE PE Non examined course

 ENGLISH BACCALAUREATE SUBJECTS

 This is the name given to a collection of subjects when students achieve grade 5 or above in each of them.
 These subjects include English Language, Mathematics, two Sciences, either History or Geography and a Modern Language.

-Students are asked to choose TWO subjects (one Language (German or Spanish) and one Humanities (Geography or History)) for the E-Baccalaureate Pathway or ONE subject for the General Pathway (from Computer Science, Geography, German, History or Spanish).
+Students are asked to choose TWO subjects (one Language (German or Spanish) and one Humanities (Geography or History) for the E-Baccalaureate Pathway or ONE subject for the General Pathway (from Computer Science, Geography, German, History or Spanish, separate Sciences).

+Page 5 of 65 Contents

 ADDITIONAL OPTIONS SUBJECTS

 Students choose a further TWO subjects for the E-Baccalaureate Pathway or THREE subjects for the General and Flexible pathways.

-Art: GCSE Belief and Ethics: GCSE Business: GCSE or BTEC Computer Science: GCSE Drama: GCSE DT Art and Design Textiles: GCSE and DT Electronics: GCSE DT Food: GCSE DT Product Design: GCSE Geography: GCSE German: GCSF Health and Social Care: BTEC History: GCSE IT: Digital Award Media: BTEC Music: GCSE Sport: GCSE or BTEC Spanish: GCSE
+Art: GCSE

+Belief and Ethics: GCSE

+Business: GCSE or BTEC

+Computer Science: GCSE

+Drama: GCSE

+DT Art and Design Textiles: GCSE and

+DT Electronics: GCSE

+DT Food: GCSE

+DT Product Design: GCSE

+Geography: GCSE

+German: GCSE

+Health and Social Care: BTEC

+History: GCSE

+IT: Digital Award

+Media: BTEC Music: GCSE

+Photography: GCSE

+Separate Sciences: GCSE

+Sport: GCSE or BTEC

+Spanish: GCSE

 Please note, to ensure a broad and balanced curriculum students may only choose one DT subject - indicated by .
-Students can also only choose to study either Art or Textiles and not both subjects - indicated by .
+Students can also only choose to study either Art or Textiles or Photography and not both subjects - indicated by .

 The English Baccalaureate subjects are repeated in green in the additional options list to give students as much freedom of choices as possible to choose four subjects they are most likely to enjoy and be successful in.

+Page 6 of 65 Contents